 The Trinity rectory is located on a quiet, block-long street centrally and conveniently located just a mile from the church.
 It is very near our main hospital, and not far from both the center of the downtown area and from the waterfront.
 Built in 1927, it has been remodeled over the years to about 2500 square feet, but it also retains its period charm.

 The home allows for easy entertaining both indoors and out.
-On the main level, the dining room is open and adjacent to the large living room and a kitchen.
+On the main level, the dining room is open and adjacent to the large living room and a newly remodeled kitchen.
 Also on the main floor are a master suite with full bath, plus two additional bedrooms with a full bath to serve them.
 On the lower level, there is another bedroom/office, full bath and laundry.
 The private backyard garden and patio are overlooked by two large decks, one on each level of the house.
 There is an attached two-car garage.
-The electricity and plumbing are up to date, and plans are underway to update the kitchen and bath.
+The electricity and plumbing are up to date.
 The rectory falls within the Santa Barbara Junior High School and Santa Barbara High School District; the local elementary school is Peabody Charter School.